 A description of the current manual process

-Walk through exactly what someone does today to complete the task.
-Not at a high level — step by step.
-If it involves reading documents, which documents, how many, in what format?
-If it involves pulling data from multiple sources, which sources, how is it accessed, what format is the data in?
-If it involves compiling a report, what does the report look like and who receives it?
+Walk through what someone does today to complete the task, step by step rather than at a high level.
+If it involves reading documents — which documents, how many, in what format?
+If it involves pulling data from multiple sources — which sources, how is the data accessed, what format is it in?
+If it involves compiling a report — what does the report look like and who receives it (deal team, partner, client)?

 The volume and frequency

-How often does this task happen?
-Daily, weekly, monthly, per transaction?
-How many units of work does each instance involve — how many documents, how many data sources, how many records?
-Volume and frequency together determine the ROI case, so they are the most important numbers to have.
+How often does the task happen — daily, weekly, monthly, per matter?
+How many units of work per instance — how many documents, how many data points, how many records?
+Volume and frequency together determine the ROI case, so they are the most important numbers to have ready.

 Who does the work and at what cost

-What seniority level is currently doing this task — associate, analyst, paralegal, partner?
-An approximation of their hourly cost (salary plus overhead, not billing rate) is helpful for calculating the business case.
-Even a rough figure is useful: "a mid-level associate who costs the firm about £60 per hour" is more useful than nothing.
+What seniority is currently doing the task — trainee, paralegal, associate, senior associate?
+An approximation of fully-loaded cost (salary plus overhead, not charge-out rate) helps the business case.
+Even a rough figure is useful: "a mid-level associate costing the firm about £80 per hour fully loaded" is more useful than nothing.

 What the output needs to look like

 What does the finished product look like today?
-A spreadsheet, a Word document, an entry in a case management system, a structured database?
-And who uses it — is it internal, or does it go to clients?
-The output format determines what the automation needs to produce, which affects the build.
+A DD report, a red-flag schedule, a Word memo, an entry in iManage or a matter management system, a structured database?
+And who uses it — internal, or does it go to a client?
+The output format determines what the automation has to produce, which directly affects the build.

 Sample materials

-If possible, bring examples of the inputs and outputs.
+If possible, bring examples of the inputs and outputs (suitably redacted or from a closed matter).
 A sample document the system would need to process.
 A copy of the report it would need to produce.
-Even approximate examples are valuable — they let a consultant assess quickly whether the automation is straightforward or complex, and whether there are edge cases that need handling.
+Even approximate examples are valuable — they let a delivery partner assess quickly whether the automation is straightforward or complex, and whether there are edge cases that need handling.

 What a Good Scoping Conversation Looks Like

-A competent AI automation consultant should be able to tell you, by the end of a 45-minute call, whether your problem is automatable, what the likely approach is, roughly what it would cost to build, and what the realistic time saving would be.
-If someone cannot give you a directional answer after a single conversation, they either lack experience or your brief is still too vague.
+A competent AI delivery partner should be able to tell you, by the end of a 45-minute call, whether your problem is automatable, what the likely approach is, roughly what it would cost to build, and what the realistic time saving would be.
+If they cannot give you a directional answer after a single conversation, they either lack experience or your brief is still too vague — go back and tighten it.

-The consultant should ask questions about the inputs (what exactly goes into the process), the outputs (what exactly comes out), the edge cases (what happens when the input is ambiguous or non-standard), and the constraints (data residency requirements, integration with existing systems, budget range).
-If these questions are not being asked, that is a warning sign.
+The conversation should cover inputs (what exactly goes in), outputs (what exactly comes out), edge cases (what happens when input is ambiguous or non-standard), and constraints (data residency, integration with iManage or your matter system, privilege considerations, budget range).
+If those questions are not being asked, that is a warning sign about the partner you are talking to.

 Evaluating a Proposal

 - Is the scope specific?
 A good proposal describes exactly what the system will and will not do.
-Vague scope is a risk — it means the consultant has flexibility to deliver less than you expected while technically meeting the brief.
+Vague scope is a risk — it gives the supplier flexibility to deliver less than you expected while technically meeting the brief.

 - Is the accuracy claim realistic?
 Any claim of 100% accuracy should be treated with scepticism.
-A credible proposal will specify expected accuracy on the specific document types involved and describe the validation mechanism — how errors are caught before they reach downstream users.
+A credible proposal specifies expected accuracy on the specific document types involved and describes the validation mechanism — how errors are caught before they reach the partner.

 - What happens when it goes wrong?
 What is the exception-handling approach for documents the system cannot process confidently?
 A well-designed system flags uncertainties rather than guessing; the proposal should describe this.